phodal/awesome-iot/README.md

 * [Mozilla Smart Home ★ 4 ⧗ 8](https://github.com/mozilla/smarthome.iot) - offers a middle ground between "in a box" solutions like Apple Homekit and DIY solutions like Raspberry Pi
 * [MyController](https://github.com/mycontroller-org/mycontroller) - is automation controller for home, office or any place.
 * [Ninja Blocks](https://ninjablocks.com/) - Smart home controller.
 A computer for the coffee table.
-* **[openHAB ★ 2536 ⧗ 0](https://github.com/openhab/openhab)** - a vendor and technology agnostic open source automation software for your home.
+* **[openHAB ★ 2536 ⧗ 0](https://github.com/openhab/openhab-distro)** - a vendor and technology agnostic open source automation software for your home.
-* [openhab 2](https://github.com/openhab/openhab 2) - The open Home Automation Bus (openHAB) project aims at providing a universal integration platform for all things around home automation.
 * [pimatic ★ 313 ⧗ 0](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js
 * [Pimatic ★ 362 ⧗ 0](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js.
 * [PrivateEyePi](http://projects.privateeyepi.com/) - Home Automation and Monitoring Projects for Raspberry Pi